 As you put each of the four answers together, it starts to map out the overall strategic direction where you should focus.
 When writing the brand plan, I recommend you should map out a specific key issue question for each of the four strategic questions in your ThinkBox.
 As an example, using Gray’s Cookies, you can see how we started with the ThinkBox questions and came up with our own more specific key issue questions.

-Examples of how our Strategic ThinkBox works
+Here are examples of famous brands to show how our Strategic ThinkBox works

 Coke’s core strength has been its brand story, as told over the past hundred years.
 It links the Coke brand to the virtues of enjoying life, using brand stories around refreshing, happiness, and the real thing.
 Coke even invented our current visualization of the modern day Santa.
 The brand has a long-standing and tight connection with consumers.
 Even with recent sales declines, Coke remains a beloved brand with a loyal following of brand fans.
 Concerning the cola market, Coke remains the power player brand over Pepsi.